OpenPhone Plans & Pricing: Full Guide for 2026

 - Voicemail transcripts.

-- Number porting.
+- Free number porting.

-- One local or toll-free number.
+- One local or toll-free number per user.

 Who Is OpenPhone’s Starter Plan Best For?